-Unearthed footage of Queen Victoria in Ireland is clearer than any other thought to be in existence.
+On this day in 1819, Queen Victoria was born.
+This footage of Queen Victoria in Ireland is believed to be the clearest in existence.

 Footage of Queen Victoria’s final visit to Ireland in 1900 has been discovered by the New York-based Museum of Modern Art.